grafana/augurs/crates/augurs-prophet/README.md

     Ok(())
 }
 ```

+Note that the `CmdstanOptimizer` needs to know the path to the Prophet
+model binary.

 This crate aims to be low-dependency to enable it to run in as
 many places as possible.
 With that said, we need to talk about